What Is a Credit Score? Everything Beginners Need to Know

 Lenders are reluctant to extend credit to someone with no track record.
 And you can’t build a track record without someone extending you credit first.
 It’s a genuine catch-22.

 The most practical solutions for building credit from scratch involve tools specifically designed for the purpose.
 A secured credit card – where you deposit funds that become your credit limit – lets you use credit normally while the issuer takes on minimal risk.
+For the full breakdown of how the deposit works, whether it actually builds credit, and what to check before applying, see Secured Credit Card Explained.
 A credit-builder loan, offered by many credit unions and community banks, works in reverse: you make payments into a savings account that you receive at the end of the term, while the payment history gets reported to the bureaus.

 Both approaches are slow.
 That’s the point.
 Credit is built over time, not overnight.
 But the system rewards consistency – and a few months of responsible use on a starter product can establish enough of a foundation to start accessing more mainstream credit products.